timaeus-research/icl/gcp/README.md

 Part 3: Configuring the VM environment
 --------------------------------------

-By default, the VM runs Ubuntu 20.04 LTS with Python 3.8, git, pytorch, and XLA (TPU compiler) installed.
-This is OK, except for Python 3.8, which is missing some features used by the devinterp library and our code.
+The VM runs Ubuntu 20.04 LTS with Python 3.8, git, pytorch, and XLA (TPU compiler) installed.
+This presents a conflict:

-We have the following options for getting Python 3.11 on the VM:
+* Our code (incl. the devinterp library), developed on Python 3.11, depends on some features that are missing in Python 3.8, so we can't run our code without installing a newer Python or changing our code.
+* Pytorch/XLA's main release only runs on Python 3.8, so we can't use it for TPUs if we move to Python 3.11.

+There is a nightly release of Pytorch/XLA that supposedly runs on Python 3.10 (which should be high enough for our code), but I couldn't get it to run.
+So the plan will be to go forward with Python 3.8 and hack our code and requirements to match.

+<!--
+A compromise that should allow us to run our code on the TPUs is to use the nightly XLA build for Python 3.10, Python 3.10 being just new enough for our code too.
+Let's try that!
+What are our options for running Python 3.10 on the VM?

 1. Upgrade Ubuntu from 20.04 LTS to 22.04 LTS, which will get us Python 3.10.
-   * I got this working first, but it was overkill, and only got us to 3.10.
+   * I got this working first, but the update was long-ish and overall it seemed like overkill.
-2. Install Python 3.11 via third-party deadsnakes package repository and change it to system Python.
+2. Install Python 3.10 via the 'deadsnakes' package repository and switch the system Python to 3.10.
    * But it's probably a bad idea to change system Python.
-3. Install Python 3.11 via third-party deadsnakes package repisitory and activate it using a virtual environment.
+3. Install Python 3.10 via the 'deadsnakes' package repisitory and enable it using a virtual environment.
-   * This is the right way to do it, instructions below.
+   * This seems like the *right* way to do it, and was the second thing I tried.
-4. Changing our code to work with Python 3.8.
-   * Seems not worthwhile.

-So here are the instructions for doing the virtual environment:
+Here are the instructions for bumping Ubuntu release to 22.04 LTS

-<!--
 1. Upgrade Ubuntu.
    * Run these commands to sync up Ubuntu 20.04 (follow the prompts saying 'yes' as required).